shemani2/project_3/README.md

 - [Covid Act Now [Data Set]](https://apidocs.covidactnow.org/)

 # Describing the Datasets
 This dataset is collected by using an API that encompasses a collection of COVID-19 data from 2021-2023.
 It is a valuable resource in advancing our understanding of the virus's epidemiology and transmission dynamics.
+We used Trello to help keep our work organized.

 # Analysis
 New Cases